salmaelgohary/advanced-library-system/README.md

 # Advanced Library Management System

-This project is a C++-based Library System designed to manage books, users, and their interactions through a simple yet effective interface.
-Thia project showcases object-oriented programming concepts like inheritance and encapsulation, and serves as a strong foundation for expanding into a more feature-rich library management tool.
+This project is a C++ based Library System designed to manage books, users, and their interactions through a simple yet effective interface.
+This project showcases object-oriented programming concepts like inheritance and encapsulation, and serves as a strong foundation for expanding into a more feature-rich library management tool.

 ---